marlzjr466/redux-meta/README.md

 `meta`

-This will return metaStates, metaMutions and metaActions functions.
+This will return metaStates, metaMutations and metaActions functions.
 All functions has two arguments needed, the module name and the name of states, mutations or actions, it can be an array or an object to create aliases for the names.

 Example using the User module: